tazama-lf/frms-coe-startup-lib/README.md

 ```
 Replace "some-secret" with your GitHub Token.

-To install the `frms-coe-lib` package, you can use npm.
+To install the `frms-coe-startup-lib` package, you can use npm.

 1. **Install via npm:**